oblac/jodd-site/content/doc/db/10+configuration.md

   types.
 * Use code `columnAliasType` if needed.
 * Use `$C{}` just for selected columns, and nothing else.
-* Don\'t forget that letter case of tables is different when created from the code.
+* Don't forget that letter case of tables is different when created from the code.

 Very often (at the beginning of the project), *DbOom* is not working